divine016/alx-system_engineering-devops/README.md

-this is for different task
+ this is for all the task